NNPDF/pineappl/docs/cli-tutorial.md

     pineappl info --show LHCB_WP_7TEV.pineappl.lz4

-This will print out very long list of (alphabetically sorted) key–value pairs, from which you can read off the anwers to the questions above.
+This will print out very long list of (alphabetically sorted) key–value pairs, from which you can read off the answers to the questions above.
 Let's go through them one by one:

 1) The value for the key `description` gives a short description of the process.
 In this case this is `LHCb differential W-boson production cross